Skip to main content

 • The college offers opportunities to be involved in scholarly research, including the search for grants and other funding.

-Median annual wage for middle school teachers in 2016.*
+Median annual salary for middle school teachers, 2023

 *U.S. Bureau of Labor Statistics